HowardZHY/Phosphor-Legacy-Forge/README.md

 Mod compat:

 Tested with Optifine, Essential/Patcher and many other coremods.

-Not compatible with SpongeForge.
+Not compatible with SpongeForge, Due to SpongeForge 1.8.9 was using outdated Mixin 0.5.11 and there're some other weird invalid mixin exceptions.

 # Phosphor